-Homebrew robots are as varied as professional robots.
+Home-made robots are as varied as professional robots.
 Some weekend roboticists tinker with elaborate walking machines, some design their own service bots and others create competitive robots.
 The most familiar competitive robots are remote control fighters like you might see on "BattleBots."
-These machines aren't considered "true robots" because they don't have reprogrammable computer brains.
+Some may not consider BattleBots to be "true robots" because they don't have reprogrammable computer brains.
 They're basically souped-up remote control cars.

 More advanced competitive robots are controlled by computer.
-Soccer robots, for example, play miniaturized soccer with no human input at all.
+Soccer robots, for example, play soccer with no human input at all.
 A standard soccer bot team includes several individual robots that communicate with a central computer.
-The computer "sees" the entire soccer field with a video camera and picks out its own team members, the opponent's members, the ball and the goal based on their color.
-The computer processes this information at every second and decides how to direct its own team.
+The computer "sees" the entire soccer field with a video camera and identifies its own team members, its opponent's members, the ball and the goal based on their color.
+The computer uses this information to decide how to direct its team.